emaphp/eMapper/README.md

     //...
 }
 ```
-In this example, the *Product* class declares a **user** property which defines a one-to-one association to the *User* class.
+In this example, the *Product* class declares a **user** property which defines a one-to-one association with the *User* class.
 The *@Attr* annotation specifies which property is used to perform the required join.

 ```php
 namespace Acme;